 • Diabetic patients need to practice prayers after break –fast, as they suffer from a high level of blood sugar, especially after meals.

 • Praying keeps straight body posture for longer periods, as Muslim stand straight in Prayers for almost quarter an hour in one Rak’ah, this period is sufficient to widen his chest muscle and facilitates normal breathing.

-- Ablution and praying help keep Muslim clean all the day, washing hands, face, and legs could not be performed five times daily unless by a Muslim.
+• Ablution and praying help keep Muslim clean all day, washing hands, face and legs could not be performed five times daily unless by a Muslim.